Statement of Faith

 The church celebrates its music program, and has had a long history of excellent music-making.
 We are blessed to have a talented mixed-voice Church Choir, a Handbell Ensemble, the Joyful Noise choir, soloists and instrumentalists, that provide a varied and dynamic music program.
 A wide variety of music styles, with hymns from both Voices United and More Voices, is incorporated in Sunday morning worship.
 Service music is supported by the use of a Casavant organ, a Yamaha C7 grand piano, five octaves of Schulmerich Handbells and other instruments.
 Music Under the Steeple series presents concerts by local and visiting musicians.
 Annual community highlights include a Candlelight Christmas Concert, a Choirs for Comfort benefit concert involving hundreds of singers of all ages, and other concert offerings.

 Our education ministry includes weekly study groups, Men’s Eagle Sunrise Breakfast discussion group, United Church Women (UCW) groups, a Men’s Fellowship monthly luncheon, and groups for crafts, line dancing and chair yoga.
-For our youth we offer Sunday School for all ages, a Youth Group which meets weekly on Sunday evenings and the Second Truro Scouting program has a distinguished history of a variety of outdoor programs.
+For our youth we offer Sunday School for all ages, a Jr. Youth Group and a Sr. Youth Group which meets weekly on Sunday evenings.
+2nd Truro Scouts and 2nd Truro Guides also meet weekly in Memorial Hall.

 Ours is a welcoming congregation and we extend an open invitation those who would like to worship with us, and to take part in any of the programs of the church.